-One of the consulting services I provide is custom Script development for Adobe InDesign.
-If you find yourself banging your head against the wall wishing that InDesign would do such and such, or if you have a thorny workflow issue you'd like to solve with the Creative Suite, a script may be the answer.
+I provide custom script development for Adobe InDesign.
+If you find yourself banging your head against the wall wishing that InDesign could do such-and-such, or if you have a thorny workflow issue you'd like to solve, a script may be the answer.
 Contact me and I'll develop a script for you!

 This script will output the currently selected objects to PNG format, prompting you for the desired width or height in pixels.
 This script works in CS6 or later only.

-This simple script does the same thing as the File > Package command, with two differences: first, it doesn't stop to allert you about preflight problems, and second, it doesn't create the "instructions.txt" file.
+This simple script does the same thing as the File > Package command, with two differences: first, it doesn't stop to alert you about preflight problems, and second, it doesn't create the "instructions.txt" file.
 See this InDesignSecrets blog post.

 Update: Here is a version for InCopy.
 Even though InCopy has a Transpose command, it doesn't work to transpose certain characters, such as periods and quotation marks.
 This script works to transpose all characters.
 See this InCopySecrets post.